-15. We cannot accept liability or pay any compensation where the provision of your trip with us with you is prevented or affected by or you otherwise suffer any damage, loss or expense of any nature as a result of "force majeure".
-“Force Majeure” includes war, threat of war, riot, civil strife, terrorist activity, natural or nuclear disaster, fire or adverse weather conditions, technical or maintenance problems with transport, closures or congestion at airports or ports, or other similar events beyond the control of the Company.
+15. We cannot accept liability or pay any compensation where the provision of your trip with us with you is prevented or affected by or you otherwise suffer any damage, loss or expense of any nature as a result of “force majeure”.
+“Force Majeure” includes war, threat of war, riot, civil strife, terrorist activity, natural or nuclear disaster, disease epidemics or pandemics, fire or adverse weather conditions, technical or maintenance problems with transport, closures or congestion at airports or ports, or other similar events beyond the control of the Operator.

 16. You must take out comprehensive travel insurance before you travel.
 We consider such travel insurance to be absolutely essential and should cover for cancellation, medical and repatriation expenses, personal injury, death, loss of personal items, loss/theft of money and personal liability insurance.
 Evidence of such travel insurance must be produced, upon request, to Go Adventures Ltd. It is your responsibility to ensure that the insurance cover you purchase is suitable and adequate for your particular needs.

 17. The tours operated or supplied by Go Adventures Ltd have been designed to provide passengers with an exposure to the nature of the environment visited and therefore involve an element of risk and exposure to potential hazards.
 All bookings are accepted on the understanding that the Client appreciates such risks and hazards and they undertake all tours at their own volition.